 User user = new User(); //Set some user attributes //Get registered ResteasyProviderFactory instance ResteasyProviderFactory factory = ResteasyProviderFactory.getInstance(); //Add user into context data map factory.pushContext(User.class, user);

-Getting back the data set in first step is very simple.
+Getting back the data set in the first step is very simple.
 Use popContextData() method.
-This context data is thread-local in nature so you do not need to worry about getting wrong data when retrieving in another place in your code.
+This context data is thread-local in nature, so you do not need to worry about getting the wrong data when retrieving it in another place in your code.

 This way you can use ResteasyProviderFactory to share data between multiple layers in your application.